debunking the "all-natural” industry

 dated 27/02/2025

-there is no spectacle more perplexing & no pathology more exhaustively documented [yet endlessly repeated] than the cyclical return of beautiful, kind women to the soulless husks of men who neither respect nor deserve them. it’s a phenomenon at once predictable and inexplicable, an act of self-betrayal so thorough that it transcends personal misjudgment and enters the public domain of cultural affliction. so i’m saying something about it, & fuck everybody who judges me for it.
+there is no spectacle more exhaustively documented [yet endlessly repeated] than the cyclical return of beautiful, kind women to the soulless husks of men who neither respect nor deserve them. it’s a phenomenon at once predictable and inexplicable, an act of self-betrayal so thorough that it transcends mere personal misjudgment and enters the public domain of cultural affliction. so i’m saying something about it, & fuck everybody who judges me for it.

 this is the ideological residue of generations of social conditioning that have taught women that true love is earned through what they can withstand rather than what they deserve. the woman who stays is enacting a script older than any modern discourse on agency and autonomy, and yet there is no reward at the end of this endurance. no coronation, no triumphant reveal of a changed man, newly grateful, newly kind, newly aware of the depth of the love he has received.